-When tested in accordance with Annex 5, paragraphs 3., 4., and 5., the HIC recorded shall not exceed 1,000 over two thirds of the bonnet top test area combined child and adult headform test areas.
+When tested in accordance with Annex 5, paragraphs 3., 4., and 5., the HIC recorded shall not exceed 1,000 over two thirds of the bonnet top test area.
 The HIC for the remaining areas shall not exceed 1,700 for both headforms.

 In case there is only a child headform test area, the HIC recorded shall not exceed 1,000 over two thirds of the test area.
-For the remaining area the HIC shall not exceed 1,700."
+For the remaining area the HIC shall not exceed 1,700.